 Finding out your partner is having an affair is probably the most devastating thing that could happen to you.
 Cheating shatters the core of your existence leaving you with feelings of betrayal, rejection, fear, mistrust, grief and anger.
 It damages your sense of self and leaves you overwhelmed with what to do next.
 You’re in allot of pain and confused right now.
 You don’t have to suffer infidelity alone.

 With the right Therapist couples can find their way to a deeper and more intimate bond after an affair despite the feelings of wanting to leave or fantasizing about a divorce.
-Notable author and Therapist Ester Perel states, “an affair doesn’t necessarily end a marriage and can possibly make it stronger.”
+An affair doesn’t have to end a marriage.
+It can possibly make it stronger.

 Recovering from infidelity involves the willingness of unfaithful spouses to demonstrate sincere regret and remorse.

 - Teamwork; both spouses must be fully committed to the hard work of getting their marriage back on track.

 - The unfaithful partner must be willing to end the affair (sexual or emotional) and do whatever it takes to win back the trust of his or her spouse.

 - Honesty (transparency) is the most important factor in rebuilding the marriage.
 The future possibilities for the marriage are not determined by what happened in the affair; they are determined by what happens after the affair is known.